Admission Avoidance and Discharge Service (Tower Hamlets)

 The team to identify, assess, and co-ordinate admission avoidance /discharge for patients in the Emergency Department (ED) at the Royal London Hospital and provide follow up /rapid response in the community.

-They provide specialist advice and supervision to other professions outside and within the multidisciplinary teams across organisational boundaries, and take responsibility, using a case management approach, for integrating, coordinating and pro-actively assessing patients’ health and social care needs, so that the individual receives the best possible care in the most appropriate place when they are medically stable.
+They provide specialist advice and supervision to other professions outside and within the teams across organisational boundaries, and take responsibility, using a case management approach, for coordinating and assessing patients’ health and social care needs, so that the individual receives the best possible care in the most appropriate place when they are medically stable.

 For community referrals please send to email@example.com; For hospital discharges please send referral to Integrated Discharge Hub: firstname.lastname@example.org.
 The SPA sends the referral forms to the team through EMIS.
 Click on the links below to download the referral forms: